MichaelDang33/BAMN-coffee-shops/README.md

 #  Coffee Shop Finder
-This application will use full CRUD operations for customers to create and update deatils about coffee shops in their area.
+This application will use full CRUD operations for customers to create and update details about coffee shops in their area.

 # The details included are:
    - name of the coffee shop
     - location
     - details
     - description
     - photos

 ## User Story

-Create a coffee shop finder app in downtown city for customers to create, update and delete deatils (menu, description, location,)
+Create a coffee shop finder app in downtown city for customers to create, update and delete details (menu, description, location,)

 ## App link